johnpapa/vue-workshop/labs.md

 The computed property function should accept a single parameter named `vm` and return a value of `vm.$route.params.id`.
 Click on the `Hint` below if you need help.

 <course-item type="Note" title="Using $route">
-The $route object can be used to access route parameters (such as the `:id` parameter defined in the previous exercise) or even access querystring parameters.
+The $route object can be used to access route parameters (such as the `:id` parameter defined in the previous exercise) or even access query-string parameters.
 </course-item>

 <course-item type="Hint" title="Need Help?">